Melina Bell (she/her) Professor of Philosophy and Law

 Social and Political Philosophy, Feminist Philosophy, Philosophy of Law, Applied Ethics

-Social Inequality and Fair Opportunity, Feminist Social and Political Philosophy, Philosophy of Law, Philosophy of Sex, Philosophy of the Family, Gender and Sport, Contemporary Moral Problems, John Stuart Mill, Philosophies of Life, Honor Beyond the Classroom: The Philosophy of Honor, Introduction to Feminist Theory, Distributive Justice, and Jurisprudence (law school)
+Social Inequality and Fair Opportunity, Feminist Social and Political Philosophy, Philosophy of Law, Philosophy of Sex, Philosophy of the Family, Gender and Sport, John Stuart Mill, Introduction to Women’s, Gender, and Sexuality Studies, Distributive Justice, and at the law school, Jurisprudence and Feminist and Queer Jurisprudence

 “Children Are People: Liberty, Opportunity, and Just Parenthood.”
 Review Journal of Political Philosophy 9.1 (2012): 49-86.